Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XX. Folder-Redirection Settings/README.md

 ## 11. 📊 Command Line Results from gpupdate

-Run the gpupdate command on the client machine to force the latest Group Policy settings, including folder redirection, to apply.
+Following the configuration, I executed the `gpupdate /force` command on the client machines to immediately refresh and apply the new Group Policy settings, including the folder redirection policies.

 📸 **Command Line Results from `gpupdate` on `AD-WIN11-01`**